rakshitdogra/yt-video-downloader/README.md

 Pytube https://pytube.io/en/latest/user/install.html

 # NOTICE
 This code is copyright of rakshitdogra.
 Don't try to claim or steal the code for own projects.
+You can Modify or Redistribute the program.
 Stealing and claiming code is strictly prohibited.
 Copyright (c) 2022 rakshitdogra

 [![MIT](https://img.shields.io/github/license/rakshitdogra/yt-video-downloader)](https://github.com/rakshitdogra/yt-video-downloader/blob/main/LICENSE)